 The second factor that keeps us feeling dry and fresh during our workouts is drying time.
 While breathability tells us how well a shirt will resist sweat or moisture buildup, drying time tells us how quickly that moisture will go away.
 To test this, we soaked each shirt in a bucket of water and hung them out to dry side-by-side.

 The Taema was definitely one of the fastest to dry.
-Out of the seven products we tested for this review, the Taema was tied for second place with the Brooks Distance, both coming in quite a ways behind the Patagonia Windchaser.
+Out of the nine products we tested for this review, the Taema was tied for second place with the Brooks Distance, both coming in quite a ways behind the Patagonia Windchaser.
 We found that weight is very closely correlated to drying time, so these results came as no surprise.

 Features & Versatility